Introduction & Why use the 7 QC Tools?

 - Schematic drawing of the process to measure or improve.

-- Starting point for process improvement
+- The starting point for process improvement

 - Way of representing a Procedure using simple symbols and arrows